EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ## The Short Version

 EdgeNet is just a distributed [Kubernetes](https://kubernetes.io/) cluster.
-If you’re familiar with Kubernetes, you can immediately jump to the sections [K8s Concepts](#k8s-concepts),
+If you’re familiar with Kubernetes, aka K8s, you can immediately jump to the sections [K8s Concepts](#k8s-concepts),
 <!-- [Getting my Kubernetes Configuration](#k8s-config), -->
 and